The History of a Lasting Military Style Icon and 3 N1 Jackets You Can Buy

 There are a number of garments that have stood the test of time.
 From sportswear to military uniforms, formal tailoring, and everything in between.
 These are the garments we recognise as classic, timeless cornerstones of the modern wardrobe.

-As part of a new series at Denimhunters, I’m going to delve into our footlocker to focus on the key military garments that had a sizable impact on menswear.
+As part of this series at Denimhunters, I’m going to delve into our footlocker to focus on the key military garments that had a sizable impact on menswear.
 I will profile the heavy hitters from the battlefields of the twentieth century in order to highlight their design, functionality and contemporary interpretations.

 Whilst I could have chosen any number of garments for this first instalment, with autumn approaching Thomas and I felt it fitting to start with the US Navy’s N1 deck jacket.